mcdonc/breakonthru/README.txt

 Calls will ring for 30 seconds when the button is pressed.
 You can change this in asterisk's extensions.conf (in each Dial directive).

+You might play around with pjsua.conf --ec-tail and related options to try to get some echo cancellation wrt front door speaker feeding back into front door mic.
+My limited attempts at this were not successful.